Sunbird-Knowlg/sunbird-content-editor/README.md

 1. Clone the sunbird-content-editor repo from [here](https://github.com/project-sunbird/sunbird-content-editor)
 2. Clone the sunbird-content-plugins repo from [here](https://github.com/project-sunbird/sunbird-content-plugins)
 3. Go to the root directory sunbird-content-editor.
-4. Run `npm install` to install node moduels.
+4. Run `npm install` to install node modules.
 3. `cd app` and run `bower install` to install bower components
-5. Create a symlink to 'sunbird-content-plugins' (`ln -s ../sunbird-content-plugins plugins`)(Linx, mac) for windows: use `mklink`
+5. Create a symlink to 'sunbird-content-plugins' (`ln -s ../sunbird-content-plugins plugins`)(Linux, mac) for windows: use `mklink`
 6. Run `node app`
 7. Open Chrome and visit this link: http://localhost:3000/app/